alexeygumirov/pandoc-for-pdf-how-to/README.md

 b) Links that WORKS:   **`[Name of the resource](Link)`**.

 The problem is that by the Markdown guidelines using exclamation mark before URL is not appropriate.
 Exclamation mark is used for links to images only.
-But GitLab engine does not give you an error, it just treats such links as links which opens in the new tab or window in the browser.
+But GitHub engine does not give you an error, it just treats such links as links which opens in the new tab or window in the browser.
-Therefore, to avoid compilation errors in the **pdflatex** engine (which is used by **pandoc**), please use (b) type of URL formatting, whcih is compliant with Markdown standard.
+Therefore, to avoid compilation errors in the **pdflatex** engine (which is used by **pandoc**), please use (b) type of URL formatting, which is compliant with Markdown standard.

 ## Examples